Pepe the King Prawn: Overview

 Pepe is Spanish and speaks with a heavy accent, often punctuating his sentences with "okay?"
 His character plays on many Hispanic stereotypes: he has a fiery temper (especially when referred to as a "shrimp"), and thinks of himself as a lothario, often making suggestive remarks.
 He is shown with four arms and is orange with messy orange hair.
 He is often shown wearing a jacket.

-Pepe is also a schemer, willing to betray or at least take advantage of his friends: he allied with Ms. Bitterman in It's a Very Merry Muppet Christmas Movie and worked with Rizzo to trick Gonzo into building a jacuzzi in Muppets from Space.
+Pepe is also a schemer, willing to betray or at least take advantage of his friends: he allied with Ms. Bitterman in It's a Very Merry Muppet Christmas Movie and worked with Rizzo to trick Gonzo into building a Jacuzzi in Muppets from Space.
 However, his conscience usually wins out and makes him do what is right in the end.

 Role

 Pepe has become one of the most popular Muppet characters, providing comedic relief in major supporting roles similar to Rizzo the Rat and appearing in most major Muppet productions since his introduction.
-He, Big Mean Carl, and Bobo the Bear are the only Muppet characters originally created for Muppets Tonight that are still prominently featured in The Muppets franchise.
-Pepe is frequently cast in the main ensemble, while Bobo and Carl are supporting players.
+He, and Bobo the Bear are the only Muppet characters originally created for Muppets Tonight that are still prominently featured in The Muppets franchise.
+Pepe is frequently cast in the main ensemble, while Bobo is a supporting player.